dekuNukem/duckyPad-Pro/README.md

 ### Nothing Like It

+* From **simple shortcuts** to **full-blown programs**, duckyScript can easily achieve what is impossible on QMK/VIA!

 * Each macro can type over **60,000 characters**

 * Store over **3700 macros** in total

 * Executed on custom [virtual stack machine](./doc/bytecode_vm.md)

-* With its power and flexibility, duckyScript makes it trivial to achieve the impossible on QMK/VIA!

 ## Expansion Modules

-duckyPad Pro also supports optional **expansion modules** for even more customisability.
+duckyPad Pro also supports optional [expansion modules](https://github.com/dekuNukem/duckyPad-expansion-modules) for even more customisability.

 ![alt_text](resources/photos/expdpp.jpeg)